qiskit-community/prototype-zne/DEPRECATION.md

 This library follows [semantic versioning](https://semver.org/) (i.e. `MAJOR.MINOR.PATCH`).

 In most cases, functionality will not be changed or removed without displaying active warnings for a sufficiently long period of time.
 During this period, we will keep old interfaces and mark them as _deprecated_.
-Deprecations, changes and removals are considered API modifications, and can only occur in _minor_ releases, not _patch_ releases.
+Deprecations can only occur in _minor_ releases, not _patch_ releases.

 We may occasionally introduce breaking changes (i.e. backwards incompatible) in order to bring new functionality to users more rapidly, simplify existing tooling, or facilitate maintenance.
-These changes will only be included in _major_ releases.
+These will only occur in _major_ releases, not _minor_ or _patch_ releases.
+Changes and removals are considered API modifications, and therefore breaking changes.
 Major version zero (i.e. `0.X.Y`) may include breaking changes in minor releases.

+No support for old versions will be provided.

 ## Documenting changes